-Significant Findings In Criminal Background Checks and Drug Screening

-Applicants accepted for admissions who appear to have significant findings in their background check or positive findings on their drug screenings will have their case referred to a review panel appointed by the School.
+Significant Findings In Criminal Background Checks and Drug Screening background check or positive findings on their drug screenings will have their case referred to a review panel appointed by the School.
 In such circumstance, applicants shall be informed that the vendor was not involved in any decision adverse to the student, will be informed how to contact the vendor, and shall have the opportunity to challenge the accuracy or completeness of the report with the vendor.